-Margi oversees a development team that is responsible for creating vibrant engagement and connection between generous donors and the military families supported by Operation Homefront.
-Margi has 25 years’ experience in marketing and communications for global private and nonprofit organizations and joined Operation Homefront in June 2015.
+Margi oversees a development and marketing/public relations team that is responsible for creating vibrant engagement and connection between generous donors and the military families supported by Operation Homefront.
+Margi has 30 years’ experience in marketing and communications for global private and nonprofit organizations and joined Operation Homefront in June 2015.
 She previously served as vice president of Marketing at the United Service Organizations (USO), and has also directed fundraising, marketing and communications initiatives for the Autism Society of America, the International Foundation for Electoral Systems (IFES), Socimer International and Price Waterhouse.
 Margi has a Master of Arts from Johns Hopkins University and a Bachelor of Arts from Trinity College in Washington, D.C.
 She is an extremely proud military family member, as the wife of a former U.S. Army officer, the daughter of dual-service U.S. Navy parents, and the sister of two Army reservists.

 Jay leads Operation Homefront’s integrated marketing campaigns, cause marketing initiatives, digital and social network strategy, branding and creative services projects, and marketing research.
 He joined Operation Homefront in October 2015 as Senior Director of Marketing before being promoted to Vice President of Marketing in January 2017.
 His team develops and executes marketing partnerships for the organization, provides creative and strategic direction for the organization’s events and programs, and works collaboratively with the communications, programs and development teams to expand brand awareness opportunities.
 Over his 20+ year marketing career, Jay has held several critical roles, including Director of Brand and Creative Services at the United Service Organizations (USO), Marketing Manager for Source America (AbilityOne), Senior Manager of Worldwide Marketing Operations at Blackboard and Vice President of Marketing for a start-up magazine (re:D) in Dallas, TX.
 Jay earned his M.S. in Integrated Marketing Communications from Northwestern University in Evanston, Illinois, and received his B.A. in History from Emory University in Atlanta, Georgia.
 His passion for supporting the military comes from his father serving as an Army Reservist during the Korean War, his grandfather serving during World War II and his great uncle serving as a Navy pilot.
 Jay and his wife, Stacey, have two boys and live in Bethesda, Maryland.